 Pain, bruising and swelling after hurting your toe

 How to ease bunion pain yourself

-You cannot get rid of bunions or stop them getting worse yourself, but there are things you can do to relieve any pain:
+You cannot get rid of bunions or stop them getting worse yourself, but there are things you can do to ease any pain.

 Non-urgent advice: See a GP if:

-- the pain has not improved after trying home treatments for a few weeks
+- pain from a bunion has not improved after trying home treatments for a few weeks

 - the pain is stopping you doing your normal activities